The Best Component Library Tools to Help You Scale Your Product Consistently and Efficiently

 - Create a plan for what parts of your design system you want to represent in the component library.
 You can include different levels of atomic design, such as only atoms or everything up to organisms.
 Ideally, this is prioritized to maximize your return on investment, including prioritization of the most commonly used or shared components in your library.

-- Decide if you want to leverage an existing component library tool and, if so, select which one to use (more on that below).
+- Decide if you want to leverage an existing component library tool and, if so, select which one to use (commonly used tools include Storybook and Bit.dev; more on those below).

 - Determine the hosting and governance of the library.
 Different tools will push you towards different options.
 Since your component library will be a shared resource that is likely utilized by more than one application in your ecosystem, it will need to be set up as a standalone, semi-autonomous entity–essentially like a web application itself.
 As such, it requires hosting infrastructure and the typical governance policies associated with a web application (source control, continuous delivery mechanisms, etc.).
 Teams other than development will need to be able to access this, so plan for it to be available to them as well.